nautoguide/ourthings/docs/design.md

 # Environment

-Before stanting you will need the following packages installed:
+Before starting you will need the following packages installed:

 ## node & npm